marijaKilibarda/mobile-user-behavior-da-ml-project/README.md

-# 📱 Mobile App Usage Behavior – EDA & Unsupervised Machine Learning
+# 📱 Mobile User Behavior – EDA & Unsupervised ML

 This project analyzes a subset of the **"Worldwide Mobile App User Behavior Dataset"** from **Harvard Dataverse**, comprising over **10,000 survey responses** from users in **15 countries**.
 The analysis focuses on understanding user behavior related to **how people find, download, and abandon mobile apps**.